PayPal: A Digital Payment Solution for Everyone

 How PayPal Works

 PayPal allows users to link their bank accounts, credit cards, or debit cards to their PayPal account.
 When a transaction occurs, PayPal deducts the amount from the user's linked account and transfers it to the seller's PayPal account.
-Here's a simplified breakdown of how to use PayPal for trading:
+Here's a simplified breakdown:

 - Create a PayPal Account: Sign up on the PayPal website or app.